When you purchase through links on our site, we may earn an affiliate commission.

 We really liked these neutral, well-cushioned shoes that will double up for racing and training.

 Running shoes may seem a bold option as a gift.
-But if you know the size and preference of the person you’re buying for, the Brooks Hyperion Max 2 are a good shout.
+But if you know the size and preference of the person you’re buying for, the Brooks Hyperion Max 2 are a good quality and high-value gift idea.

 Credit: Wahoo